Disability Insurance Statistics

-Young Group of Professionals talkingYou are a healthy active person, who tries to eat right, exercise, and doesn’t engage in dangerous hobbies or activities.
-Like most Americans, you would never think that you could become too sick or injured to go to work each day.
+You are a healthy, active person who tries to eat right, exercise, and doesn’t engage in dangerous hobbies or activities.
+Like most Americans, you never think you could become too sick or injured to work.
 Your ability to get up and go to work every day is one of the most important aspects of your life.
-The paycheck you earn allows you to pay your mortgage or rent, and utilities and put food on the table for your family.
-It also allows you to enjoy vacations and provide a future for your family and yourself such as a college education, and retirement.
+Your paycheck allows you to pay your mortgage or rent and put food on the table for your family.
+It also allows you to enjoy vacations and provide a future for your family and yourself.

 Top 5 Causes for Long-Term Disability Claims3